Michael Krumm

-Michael Krumm (born 19 March 1970) is a German professional racing driver.
-He won the All-Japan GT Championship in the GT500 class in 1997 and 2003 for TOM'S and Nismo, respectively, and in 2011 he won the FIA GT1 World Championship driving for JR Motorsports.
+Michael Krumm (born 19 March 1970) is a German former professional racing driver and current team manager at TOM'S in Super GT.
+Krumm is best-known for his successes in the All-Japan GT Championship, where he triumphed in the GT500 class in 1997 and 2003 for TOM'S and Nismo, respectively.
+He also won the FIA GT1 World Championship in 2011.